haynajjar/node-red-contrib-deepstream/README.md

-# node-red-contrib-deepstream
+# node-red-contrib-ds-messages
-Node-red component for Deepstream services
+Node-red component for Deepstream services and messages